hashicorp/consul-api-gateway/.github/CONTRIBUTING.md

 * Aim to respond promptly to any questions made by the maintainers on your issue.
 Stale issues may be closed.

+* Please vote on issues by adding a 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to the original issue to help the community and maintainers prioritize this request.
+Searching for pre-existing feature requests helps us consolidate datapoints for identical requirements into a single place.

+* Please do not leave "+1" or other comments that do not add relevant new information or questions, they generate extra noise for issue followers and do not help prioritize the request.

 ## Developing

 If you make any changes to the code, please run `make fmt` to automatically format the code according to Go standards.